SynitCool/Application/Python/Python 3.7/AudioApplication/README.md

 # About

-This project is about Audio Application
+This project is about Audio Application with Kivy